TalismanSociety/signet-apps-sdk/README.md

 ```

 **getAccount()**
-Inject the selected signet account into your dapp!
+Inject the selected signet account into your dapp.
 The `sdk` is also exposed from our hook:

 ```tsx
 import { useSignetSdk, VaultAccount } from "@talismn/signet-apps-sdk"